Prepare for the transition from PHP 7 to PHP 8

 - Upgrade the php version on the live server

 Some hosts provider may allow you to modify the PHP version, others do not.
-In this case, you will have to make a request to your host provider.
-If your host provider does not allow PHP to be upgraded to at least 8.0, consider this a “red flag”.
-This means that your web host cares little about the protection of your data.
+If this is the case, you will need to request this from your host.
+If your host does not allow you to upgrade PHP to at least 8.0, consider this a “red flag” This means that your web host cares little about the protection of your data.
 Migrate your WordPress site as soon as possible!

 - Repeat on the live environment the fixes you made to your staging environment

 - Validate the proper functioning on the LIVE site